polysyllabic/chaos/docs/chaosface.md

 When voting begins, a set of modifiers is chosen randomly among the available mods and presented in a list.
 The number of options per voting cycle is set with the "Vote options" parameter.

-By default, the chaos bot uses a softmax algorithm to weight the probability that a mod should be selected based on the frequency with which it has been used.
+The chaos bot uses an algorithm to weight the probability that a mod should be selected based on the frequency with which it has already been used.
 In other words, the more often a mod has been chosen in the past, the less likely it is to appear again.
-This feature helps reduce the likelihood of the same mods being applied over and over.
+This feature helps reduce the likelihood of the same mods being applied over and over until other mods have had a chance.

-You can adjust the selection weighting by altering the "Chance of repeat modifier" setting.
+You can adjust the selection weighting by altering the "Repeat penalty" setting.
 The lower the setting, the less likely a previously used modifier is to be chosen.
-Setting this value to 100 has the effect of disabling softmax weighting, in which case mods will be selected with equal probability regardless of past use.
+This factor can be read as a percent.
+In essence, each time a modifier is used, its future chances of appearing will be reduced by this percent over the previous chances.

+In a practical sense, this means

+- At 33 (default), each use cuts a mod’s future candidate-list chance to about one third of what it was before.
+- At 66, each use cuts it to about two thirds.
+- At 100, weighting is disabled and all mods will have an equal chance of selection regardless of their past use

+For example, with about 150 inactive modifiers and 3 voting choices, an unused modifier will appear in the candidate list about 2% of the time.
+At the default setting of 33, each time a modifier is used, its future appearance rate is cut to about one third of its previous value, so one use drops it to about 0.67%, two uses to about 0.22%, and three uses to about 0.073%.

+These proportions apply separately to each mod, so it's the frequency of use relative to other mods, rather than the absolute number of times that a mod has been used, that will alter its chances of appearing in the list.
+In other words, over time, as more and more different mods are used, the odds of a previously used mod will tend to even out.

 ## Voting Period